Ledzy/BAdam/readme.md

 ## Run Paper Experiment

 ### Llama 3-8B and Llama 2-7B on Alpaca-GPT4
 Our implementation of finetuning Llama 3 and Llama 2 is based on [Llama Factory](https://github.com/hiyouga/LLaMA-Factory).
-For the experiment of finetuning Llama-2 7b on [Alpaca-GPT4](https://arxiv.org/abs/2304.03277) dataset, first change the working directory to `llama`:
+This repository mainly serves as the purpose for reproducing our paper's results.
+For better support on advanced algorithmic features, we suggest to use the latest version of Llama Factory.
+For the experiment of finetuning Llama-2 7b on [Alpaca-GPT4](https://arxiv.org/abs/2304.03277) dataset, change the working directory to `llama`:
 ```bash
 cd llama-alpaca
 ```